noah-art3mis/WEAV/README.md

 Commands:
-  Enter: run WEAV with same settings (for use with random ruleset and/or random start) Arrow keys: increase/decrease ruleset (scroll through all the rulesets and see them all!)
+  Enter: run WEAV with same settings (for use with random ruleset and/or random start) Arrow keys: increase/decrease ruleset (scroll through to quickly see all the rulesets in order)
   Tab: hide control panel
+  There is a command to save a screenshot, however Unity doesn't play nice with downloading things over the internet.
+For that, you might want to download the project.

-Recommended rulesets:
+Interesting rulesets:

   rule 18
   rule 30 (https://en.wikipedia.org/wiki/Rule_30)